As an independent, self-taught woman who, espousing the

 society, unless where love animates the behaviour.

-The divine right of husbands, like the divine right of kings, may, it
+The divine right of husbands, like the divine right of kings, may,

 is hoped, in this enlightened age, be contested without danger.